emu1729/recursion/README.md

 **Hint: What is the smallest number of times something can be repeated?
 This might be your base case**

 3. Do you know the Fibonacci sequence?
 0, 1, 1, 2, 3, 5, ... etc. Let's write a Fibonacci sequence function using for loops.
+The zeroth Fib number is 0, The fourth Fib number is 3, etc.

 4. Alright great job!
 Now try using recursion.
 What are your base cases?
 Is this shorter or longer than your exercise 3?